 However, if you have ADD tendencies like I do, then these cognitive enhancers can be a good way to help you sit still long enough to actually get something done.

 They won't make you an instant trading genius like Bradley Cooper's character in Limitless.

 But the cumulative effect of being able to focus on a regular basis, can certainly help you reach your trading goals.

-Based on my experience, if you are interested in getting started with the best nootropics, I would suggest trying Neuro1 and/or CILTEP first.
+Based on my experience, if you are interested in getting started with the best nootropics, Neuro1 and CILTEP worked best for me.
 However, before you try anything, be sure to do a lot of research and be aware of the most commonly reported downsides.